Why Therapy?

 Emotional Dysregulation

-Having difficulty managing your emotions, as well as the behaviors and thoughts around those emotions is at times overwhelming.
-You think you are feeling one way and the next moment a switch is flipped and you have no idea what just happened and why you suddenly react or feel differently.
-This induces at times feelings of guilt or shame, depending on how you responded in that moment.
-Other times you cannot feel anything.
-You describe this as being numb or experiencing nothing at all.
-Finding a professional that can aid you in understanding what is happening in your body, and help you learn ways to identify and move through these experiences, can go a long way to feeling more stable and connected to the world around you.
+Having difficulty managing your emotions—as well as the behaviors and thoughts associated with those emotions—can be overwhelming.
+You may believe you’re feeling one way, and then, in the next moment, a switch flips, leaving you with no idea what just happened or why you're suddenly experiencing things differently.
+This can lead to impulsive reactions and further distress, often inducing feelings of guilt or shame, depending on how you respond in the moment.
+At other times, you may feel nothing at all.
+You might describe this as being numb or experiencing a complete absence of emotion.
+Finding a professional who can help you understand what’s happening in your body—and teach you how to identify and navigate these experiences—can go a long way toward fostering greater stability and a deeper connection to the world around you.

 Conflicts with family, friends, coworkers?